A beginner's manual to comprehending plumbing drains: How they work

 What causes clogs in the drains of plumbing?

-Clogs may be caused by hair scum food particles, soap scum or other particles.
+Clogs can result from hair scum or food particles, soap scum or any other particles.

-Do I need to use chemical drain cleaners to remove obstructions?
+Can I make use of chemical drain cleaners to get rid of clogs?